Wolverine971/9takes/src/blog/enneagram/enneagram-type-8.md

 <h2>Tips for Working with Enneagram Type 8</h2>

-If you are working with an Enneagram Type 8 individual, your communication must be direct and straightforward.
+Your communication must be direct and straightforward if you are working with an Enneagram Type 8 individual.
 These individuals value honesty and respect those willing to speak their minds.
-However, it is also essential to be mindful of their need for control and to avoid coming across as confrontational or challenging.
+However, it is also essential to be mindful of their need for control and to avoid coming across as aggressive or challenging.

 Additionally, offering Enneagram Type 8 individuals opportunities to lead and take charge can be helpful.
 They are natural-born leaders and can be effective in positions of authority.
 However, it is essential to ensure that they work towards goals that align with the greater good, not just their personal interests.